Construct the emission line galaxy-host halo connection through auto and cross correlations: Construct the halo occupation of ELGs

 \subsection{Predicting the correlation functions of ELGs in redshift-space}

 We further check the performance of our model predictions for the clustering in redshift-space.
 By replacing the $w_{\mathrm{p}}\left(r_{\mathrm{p}}\right)$ in Equation \ref{equ:wp_xy} with $\xi_0\left(s\right)$, $\xi_2\left(s\right)$ and $\xi_4\left(s\right)$, we can calculate these predicted multipole moments, which are presented in Figure \ref{fig:bestfitting_sim_cross_randomSM_SameCS_9SM_table_with_sigmaz_xi024shift_ZMAX_LOII_omegam0268} as solid curves.
 Although we have only fitted the observed real-space $w_{\mathrm{p}}\left(r_{\mathrm{p}}\right)$, the multipole moments in redshift-space predicted by our best-fitting model are also in good agreement with the observations.
+The ratios of the multiple moments between the observations and the model for the subsample $L0$ (top row in Figure \ref{fig:bestfitting_sim_cross_randomSM_SameCS_9SM_table_with_sigmaz_xi024shift_ZMAX_LOII_omegam0268}) are shown in Figure \ref{fig:bestfitting_sim_cross_randomSM_SameCS_9SM_table_with_sigmaz_ratio_L0_ZMAX_LOII_omegam0268}.
+We can notice that the relative difference between the observed $\xi_0\left(s\right)$ and our model is always about 1$\sigma$, and less than $\sim 10\%$ for those well-measured data points.
+For $\xi_2\left(s\right)$ and $\xi_4\left(s\right)$, although there are larger uncertainties in the measurements, the overall relative difference is still within about $1\sigma$ confidence interval.
+We omit figures for the other luminosity subsamples, since their ratios have behaviors similar to what shown from the subsample $L0$.

 In general, our model can well reproduce the cross (auto) correlation functions in both real-space and redshift-space for the ELGs.
 This method can be easily applied to generate ELG mock catalogs for ongoing spectroscopic surveys such as DESI and PFS.